-Often times when a company looks into becoming more secure, they typically look to add devices, software or settings in place to help defend their network.
+Often times when a company looks into becoming more secure / enhance security, they typically look to add devices, software or settings in place to help defend their network.
 It’s hard to convince them that the weak links in there network is the employees on them.
 Convincing employers about the importance of user awareness is an ongoing struggle for tech professionals.

 In the world of Information Security, we like to think that all the firewalls, antivirus and security settings we put in place keep us safe.
 Last year in 2015 there was an estimated 781 reports of data breaches.
 These breaches only account for one spectrum of breaches identity theft.
 The loss of one’s identity is one of the highest levels of security breach a company can suffer.
 This does not include the loss of credit card or personal information.
 The likelihood of a breach involving 10,000 or more stolen records over the next 24 months is estimated to be at around 26 percent.
 Without a doubt the majority of these businesses and companies had protection in place to stop this from happening.